utep-cs-systems-courses/map-reduce-tpmccrary/README.md

 ```
 #### Analysis
 This algorithm provided some strange (and non-consistent) results.
 Initially when I wrote the program, 4 threads seemed to be the sweet spot, and 8 made it slower.
 With the results here, 1 thread is of course slow, and 2 threads is slower.
 Then, 4 threads goes back to being faster, and finally 8 threads being the fastest.</br>
-Best conclusion is that this is just not totally consistent, and seems to depend on the machine and what parts of memory are available.</br>
+My best conclusion is that this is just not totally consistent, and seems to depend on the machine and what parts of memory are available.</br>
 Additionally, I did try optimizing the algorithm.
 Specifically, by iterating over a list of strings, containing all the text.
 However, this turned out to be slower!
 Therefore, the algorithm was not altered and each thread gets its own file to open, search, and then report to a shared variable.
 #### CPU Info
 ```